mas-bandwidth/gafferongames/content/post/integration_basics.md

         s = 0.5(10)(100)
         s = 500 meters

-After 10 seconds, the object should have moved 500 meters, but explicit euler integration gave a result of 450 meters.
+After 10 seconds, the object should have moved 500 meters, but euler integration gave a result of 450 meters.
 That's 50 meters off after just 10 seconds!

 This sounds really, really bad, but it's not common for games to step physics forward with such large time steps.
 In fact, physics usually steps forward at something closer to the display framerate.
 Otherwise, how would the physics simulation react to player input?